mosabami/modernize-app-ai-ready/exercises/ex-4/12-pguser-promptflow.md

-# Create a postgresql user and set up an AI Hub and Prompt Flow
+# Task 12 - Create a postgresql user and set up an AI Hub and Prompt Flow

 <!--- Estimated time: 20 minutes--->